AlexLeonardi/cs205project/README.md

 ## Citations

 <a id="1">[1]</a>
 Mnih, V., Kavukcuoglu, K., Silver, D., Graves, A., Antonoglou, I., Wierstra, D. and Riedmiller, M., 2013.
-Playing atari with deep reinforcement learning. arXiv preprint arXiv:1312.5602.
+Playing Atari with Deep Reinforcement Learning. arXiv preprint arXiv:1312.5602.

+<a id="2">[2]</a>
+GitHub.
+Kautenja. gym-tetris - An OpenAI Gym interface to Tetris on the NES.. https://github.com/Kautenja/gym-tetris

+<a id="3">[3]</a>
+GitHub.
+Omegastick.
+Pytorrch-cpp-rl - PyTorch C++ Reinforcement Learning. https://github.com/Omegastick/pytorch-cpp-rl

+<a id="4">[4]</a>
+Stavene, M., Pradhan, S., 2016.
+Playing Tetris with Deep Reinforcement Learning.
+Stanford.